-For anyone who has ever wondered what kind of psychopath stays friends with their ex, a new study has sought to uncover why people with “dark personality traits” (such as narcissism, duplicity, even psychopathy) maintain relationships after their expiration.
-For many people, staying friends with an ex is unthinkable.
+Staying friends with your ex; Is it even healthy?
+For anyone who has ever wondered what kind of people stay friends with their ex, a new study has sought to uncover why people with “dark personality traits” (such as narcissism, duplicity, even psychopathy) maintain relationships after their expiration, simply put, why narcissists and psychopaths stay friends with their ex-partners.

-In “Staying friends with an ex: sex and dark personality traits predict motivations for post-relationship friendship,” Oakland University researchers Justin Mogilski and Lisa Welling asked 860 subjects to list the motivations for their involvement with their exes.
+In “Staying friends with an ex: sex and dark personality traits predict motivations for post-relationship friendship,” Oakland University researchers Justin Mogilski and Lisa Welling asked 860 subjects to list the motivations for their involvement with their exes to determine whether narcissists and psychopaths stay friends with their ex-flames for reasons other than sentiments.

-To determine this, subjects were tasked to rate their reasons for maintaining relationships with their exes by importance.
+To determine the validity of the notion that narcissists and psychopaths love to stay friends with their exes, subjects were tasked to rate their reasons for maintaining relationships with their exes by importance.
 The highest importance ratings were given by those who felt their former relationships were “reliable, trustworthy, and of sentimental value.”

 But researchers also found that subjects who had “measures of dark personality” were more likely to maintain relationships with their exes for “practical and sexual reasons.”